wordofwarning/wordofwarning.org/current/2016-divergency/chowdhry/index.md

 #### Access Information
 Age advisory: 14+ (parental/guardian discretion).
 You will need headphones and a smartphone or mobile device that can download the <a href="http://www.zappar.com/getzappar/" target="_blank">Zappar free app</a> — please do this before the performance, you can use our wifi.
-If you don't have a mobile device or headphones then please email <mailto:divergency@habmcr.org> when you book.
-If you have any access requirements please contact us in advance so we can try to accommodate you via <mailto:info@habarts.org> or call 0161 232 6086.
+If you don't have a mobile device or headphones then please let us know when you book via <mailto:info@habarts.org> or call 0161 232 6086; if you have any access requirements please also contact us in advance so we can try to accommodate you.

 #### More
 The domestication of the pea took place 11,000 years ago in the Near East.
 Which East is near depends on whether you called the wind trade-winds or hava.
 Using the humble pea as a symbol of our relationship to food, a portion of poetry and a pair of gardening gloves, *Peas on Earth* is a table-top of interactive theatre that gently augments our reality to allow us to experience the politics of eating, growing and sustaining ourselves.